johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 # Caching Strategies

-Nuxt API Party caches in two places: in memory, which is fast and lives for the page, and in the browser's HTTP cache, which survives reloads.
-They complement each other, and the `cache` option picks between them.
+Nuxt API Party caches in two places: in the Nuxt payload, which is fast and lives for the page, and in the browser's HTTP cache, which survives reloads.
+They are independent and each has its own option – `payloadCache` for the former, `cache` for the latter.

 ## In-Memory Caching

-In-memory caching is the default caching behavior for data composables.
-It uses a custom caching mechanism that stores responses in memory and updates them with the latest response from the server.
+Payload caching is the default for data composables.
+A response is stored in the Nuxt payload under a key derived from the request, so a repeated request for the same resource resolves without a round trip.
+Turn it off per call with `payloadCache: false`, or for the whole app with the [`payloadCache`](/essentials/module-configuration#apiparty-payloadcache) module option.

 Benefits of in-memory caching over browser caching include: